lgmanzan/ResiliencePoisoning_forReview/Readme.md

 -"Summary_results_toGitHub.xlsx" contains all results concerning executed poisoning attacks.

+-A .py file containing the general working process of AI algorithms, where MLP algorithm is used as an example.

 -vulcot.sql contains tables with data used in the proposal related to SARD and Diversevul datasets - until acceptance, some csv files with data of some of the tables are provided:

     -codesard/codediversevul: contain the code of each sample and its identifier.